awildfin/Greenhouse-System-using-AT89C51/README.md

 # 📂 File Structure
 - `GREENHOUSE_SYSTEM.pdsprj`: The main Proteus project file.

-- `main.asm`: The Assembly source code for the AT89C51 microcontroller.
+- `GREENHOUSE ASSEMBLY PROGRAM.asm`: The Assembly source code for the AT89C51 microcontroller.

 - `Screenshot 2025-09-03 104900.png`: The circuit schematic image.